-With more than 6500 places and services welcoming the public, the Cité internationale universitaire de Paris functions like a small town.
+With 6800 accomodations and services welcoming the public, the Cité internationale universitaire de Paris functions like a small town.
 For several years it has made the decision to sustainably manage its spaces in order to combat against climate change and to promote biodiversity.

 Within the framework of its development project, Cité 2025, it has requalified its green spaces to enhance its landscape structure and to increase its uses.
 For more than 10 years, the gardeners have adopted a reasoned approach to maintaining the park, taking into account the characteristics, usage and visitor numbers for each space.
 The green waste is recycled and mulching and mechanical weeding have become widespread.
 No pesticides have been used since 2009.

 The Cité internationale’s park offers a rich natural heritage, which is vital for the habitat, food and reproduction of many species.
 It has 3045 trees from 235 species.
 Certain trees reflect the campus’s international dimension: Lebanese cypress, white pines from the Temple of the Sky in Beijing… As a part of its development project, Cité 2025, the Cité internationale’s park was requalified and enriched with new plantations, notably the redevelopment of its forest feel in the east and the groves to the west of the grand lawn.
 From 2017 to 2020, the range of vegetation was enriched with the planting of 1700 trees, 1500 of which were with the support of the city of Paris.